vanshsehgal08/LT-Companion/DEPLOYMENT.md

 5. On the problem description page, you will find a "Copy" button below the problem title.
 Click it to copy the problem statement.
 6. Interact with the floating modal window - you can drag it, minimize it, or close it.

-## Step 6: Package for Distribution (Optional)

-If you intend to distribute your extension:

-1. Go back to `chrome://extensions/`.
-2. With Developer mode enabled, find your LeetCode Companion extension.
-3. Click the "Pack extension" button.
-4. In the dialog, specify the extension root directory (e.g., `leetcode-companion`).
-You can optionally provide a .pem file from a previous packaging if you are updating.
-5. Click "Pack Extension".
-6. Chrome will create a `.crx` file (the installable extension package) and a `.pem` file (a private key).
-Keep the `.pem` file safe, as it's needed for updating your extension while keeping the same extension ID.

 ## Troubleshooting

 ### Common Issues: